DipakHalkude/EMS/README.md

 - **Email**: admin@gmail.com
 - **Password**: Admin@108

-**Important**: Change these credentials after first login for security purposes.
+**Important**: Do not Change these credentials after first login you can add new Admin.

 ## 🧪 Running Tests